 - Almond Flour: Be sure you are using almond flour that is labelled as super-fine blanched and not almond meal for this almond flour pancake mix.
 Instead of all purpose flour like in regular wheat flour waffles, almond flour is the main nut flour providing most of the bulk.
 Measure properly using the spoon and level method.

-- Protein Powder: we like NuZest Just Clean or Sprout Living Pea Protein but you can use your favorite.
+- Protein Powder: Boosts protein content.
+We like NuZest Just Clean or Sprout Living Pea Protein but you can use your favorite.
 We have not tested this with a Whey protein powder since we wanted to keep this recipe dairy-free but feel free to do so if it fits with your dietary preference.
 If you prefer not to use protein powder, you may sub with 2 tablespoons of Tapioca flour or Almond Flour.
 Be sure to sift or use a fork to fluff it out if you see any clumps.

 - Cinnamon: for extra flavor to make your pumpkin pie waffles delicious.